UC Irvine Health (CA)

 Advocate Health Care (IL)

-Named as one of the Most Powerful Women in Healthcare IT by HealthData Management and featured on the January 2016 cover of their magazine as an "agent of change", Tina Esposito is the vice president of the Center for Health Information Services at Advocate Health Care.
+Named as one of the Most Powerful Women in Healthcare IT by HealthData Management (2016 and 2017) and featured on the cover of their magazine as an "agent of change", Tina Esposito is the Vice President of Information and Technology Innovation at Advocate Health Care.

 Tina joined Advocate in 1999 as a statistical data analyst at Lutheran General Hospital.
-She has served in various Advocate system roles including director of the Center for Health Information Services beginning in 2008 and promoted to Vice President in 2012.
+She has served in various Advocate system leadership roles and promoted to her current role in 2017.
 Tina and her team are responsible for system measurement and analytics in support of improved patient outcomes and organizational performance.

 Tina has a Master in Business Administration degree from DePaul University, Chicago and a Bachelor of Science degree in Health Information Management from the University of Illinois at Chicago.
 She also is a Fellow in the American College of Healthcare Executives and a certified Master Black Belt in Six Sigma.